TheAstrographer/YA-WAE-EQUATIONS/README.md

-Under the conventional choices principal value ϕ_N = π, standard embedding ℤ/2ℤ ↪ S¹ that sends the non-trivial element to −1, angular coordinate normalised so that the full period equals 2π, one obtains the numerical equivalence e^{i ϕ_N} = −1  ⇔  e^{ln τ} = 2π.
+Under the conventional choices principal value ϕ_N = π, standard embedding ℤ/2ℤ ↪ S¹ that sends the non-trivial element to −1, angular coordinate normalized so that the full period equals 2π, one obtains the numerical equivalence e^{i ϕ_N} = −1  ⇔  e^{ln τ} = 2π.
 Versatility, not limitation